 Good economic policy framework

-The East African country has become an economic powerhouse in Southern Africa: the strong propensity to invest and the political opening keep the risks of rising debt in check.
-More and more employees make it possible to cover the great demand for seminars and in the "Business Academy" division.
+The East African country has become an economic engine in southern Africa: the strong propensity to invest and the political opening are keeping the risks of rising debt in check.
+More and more employees are making it possible to meet the high demand for seminars and in the "Business Academy" division.

 Macroeconomic development in the country